elpassion/Showcase/content/RxFeedback-pagination/README.md

 * state structure,
 * possible events enum,
-* `reduce` function which converts current state and the event to a new state,
+* `reduce` function which converts the current state and the event to the new state,
 * system description with a list of feedback loops.

 ### State

-The state consists of already downloaded models and next page offset.
+The state consists of already downloaded models and the next page offset.
 It also holds a flag to tell whether we should start downloading the next page.

 ```swift
 struct ModelListState: Equatable {